sbonacho/ch-create-client/README.md

 # Run the service

-This command starts the service with pe-proxy name
+This command starts the service with ch-create-client name

 ```
 docker run --rm -p 8080:8080 -dit --name ch-create-client soprasteria/ch-create-client